Michelle Vazquez Jacobus MS, JD

 Our recent Community-Based Participatory Research (CPBR) works in integrating the classes and curriculum of the Social and Behavioral Sciences (SBS) with the everyday issues of our surrounding community and the development of creative ways to meet various needs.
 Keeping the students’ interests and professors’ syllabi in mind, we link students to appropriate partners and help ease the stress of making that new connection.

 Caouette, Courtney; O'Hearn, Jordan; Henson-Drake, Stacy; Stone, Michaela; and Lodge, Gabrielle, "Community Driven Student Leadership: The DOCE Approach" (2018).
-Thinking Matters Symposium.
+Thinking Matters Symposium Archive.
 128.

 Civic and Community Engagement Commons, Community-Based Learning Commons, Community-Based Research Commons, Higher Education Commons, Leadership Studies Commons, Work, Economy and Organizations Commons